 After everything was dry we decided to begin the installation.

 We began with our posts.
-Into one post we screwed the hinge pins (note this angle on the bottom of this post eventually was cut off so it was flat on the bottom).
-And into the other post we secured (2) of our clamp boards.
+In one post we screwed the hinge pins (note this angle on the bottom of this post eventually was cut off so it was flat on the bottom).
+And into the other post, we secured (2) of our clamp boards.